 By Anthony Caruso III | Publisher

-Last month, Street Outlaws star Justin “Big Chief” Shearer was involved in a scary crash with Brian “Chucky” Davis when the Oklahoma City team faced team Detroit.
+Street Outlaws star Justin “Big Chief” Shearer was involved in a scary crash with Brian “Chucky” Davis when the Oklahoma City team faced team Detroit in November.
 This crash will be on the upcoming season of Street Outlaws.

-He was able to use the same engine and transmission from his recked Pontiac.
+He used the same engine and transmission from his wrecked Pontiac.
 Then, in the following three weeks, he went to work on creating his new Pro Mod-style car.

-Shearer reportedly had the crashed Pontiac since he was 16-years-old.
+Shearer reportedly had the crashed Pontiac when he was 16 years old.
 And he joked on the show that he spent his children’s college education to create “The Crow.”

 He revealed the reincarnated Crow while at the Weld Racing Booth at the show.
-He had an introduction by Weld Racing’s CEO, before he took over to officially show the world his new Crowmod, which he’s coined after turning his signature Crow into a Pro Mod car.
+He had an introduction by Weld Racing’s CEO before he took over to officially show the world his new Crowmod, which he coined after turning his signature Crow into a Pro Mod car.